-Everything We Know About 'Raising Dion' Season 2
+Everything We Know About Netflix's 'Raising Dion' Season 2

-Raising Dion is one of Netflix's latest bingeable sci-fi offerings.
+Raising Dion is one of Netflix's many bingeable sci-fi offerings.
 Based on the comic book and short film of the same name by Dennis Liu, the series follows single mom Nicole (Alisha Wainwright) and son Dion (Ja'Siah Young) as they deal with the loss of Dion's father, Mark (Michael B. Jordan).
 An already complicated situation becomes impossible when Dion begins to manifest supernatural powers, from the Matilda-esque ability to levitate his cereal to the capacity to teleport out of risky situations.
-Like any good "strange powers appearing out of nowhere" drama (see: NBC's Heroes or even Netflix's Stranger Things), Nicole must protect Dion from risky situations, like strange enemies or agencies looking for the chance to research his abilities, alongside her husband's best friend, Pat (Jason Ritter).
+Like any good "strange powers appearing out of nowhere" drama (see: NBC's Heroes or even Netflix's Stranger Things), Nicole must protect Dion from risky situations, like strange enemies or agencies looking for the chance to research his abilities.

 When will Season 2 of Raising Dion premiere?

 Get ready to have a super winter because Raising Dion is scheduled to return to Netflix on February 1, 2022.
 Fans of the series have had to be very patient for new episodes, considering Season 1 first aired way back in fall 2019.
 While the show was renewed in January 2020, the pandemic accounted for delays on the series being able to move into production.

 Is there a trailer for Raising Dion Season 2?